top of page

 This Tailgate Talk is part of the NLTAPA collection.

-General Rules When Heavy Equipment Is Nearby
+General Rules When Heavy Equipment is Nearby

 • Always remain alert to the equipment moving around you.